medmax78/torbox/README.md

 # Orange TorBOX
-This project is a  set of installer scripts, which will allow to setup anonymizing TOR middlebox quickly and easily.
+This project is a  set of installer scripts, which will allow to setup anonymizing TOR middlebox and I2p proxy quickly and easily.

 ## System requirements
 Current version is targeted on OrangePI H3 hardware and assumes the following:

 * You run Debian-based OS
 * You own compatible USB wifi dongle (see list below)
 * Your "Internets" are connected via Ethernet cable and DHCP is possible for eth0 wired interface